The cost of cashing out

 Turning points are hard to identify

-Historical returns of the S&P 500 Index
+Historical price returns of the S&P 500 price return Index

 KEY TAKEAWAYS

 Being invested can be a way to meet investing goals over the long term.
-However, challenging market conditions often lead investors to exit the market and remain uninvested until a recovery appears to be clear.
+However, uncertain market conditions often lead investors to exit the market and remain uninvested until a recovery appears to be clear.

 ETF investment flows suggest that investors often fail at market timing – waiting until both downturns and then recoveries are clearly established, and in this way exiting the market ‘too late’ near the bottom, and also re-entering ‘too late’ and missing much of the recovery.